Format an External Hard Drive Without Losing Data [2024]

 2. Should I format the external hard drive to NTFS or exFAT?

-The choice between formatting to NTFS or exFAT depends on your specific needs.
-NTFS suits Windows computers and supports larger individual file sizes and enhanced security features.
+The choice between formatting to NTFS or exFAT depends on your specific needs, with NTFS being more suitable for Windows computers and offering larger individual file sizes and enhanced security features.

-On the other hand, exFAT is more compatible with a broader range of devices, including Windows, macOS, and some modern gaming consoles.
-If you plan to use the external hard drive on multiple devices and need to transfer large files, exFAT may be the better option.
+exFAT is more compatible with a broader range of devices, including Windows, macOS, and some modern gaming consoles, making it a better option for those who need to transfer large files across multiple devices.

 3. How to format a FAT32 to NTFS without losing data?

 To avoid data loss when formatting a FAT32 partition to NTFS, you will need to use Qiling Disk Master.
-Here is how you can convert FAT32 to NTFS:
+This tool allows you to convert the partition format without deleting the existing data, ensuring a safe and seamless transition.
+Simply download and install Qiling Disk Master, select the FAT32 partition you want to convert, and follow the on-screen instructions to complete the process.

-Step 1: Launch Qiling Disk Master after installing it and select the targeted partition.
-Now right-click on the partition and choose "FAT32 to NTFS" from the "Advanced" options.
+Step 1: Launch Qiling Disk Master, select the targeted partition, right-click and choose "FAT32 to NTFS" from the "Advanced" options.

-Step 2: Click "Proceed" to continue on the pop-up box.
-Afterward, tap "Apply" to start the conversion process.
+Step 2: To proceed, click "Proceed" on the pop-up box.
+Then, tap "Apply" to initiate the conversion process.

 Related Articles